The System Remembers the Excluded

 What does "the system remembers the excluded" mean?

-It refers to the Family Constellations perspective that people or experiences that have been forgotten, rejected, or excluded may continue influencing later generations through emotional patterns, relationships, and unconscious loyalty.
+It refers to the Family Constellations perspective that people or experiences that have been forgotten, rejected, or excluded may continue influencing later generations through emotional patterns, family relationships, and unconscious loyalty.

 What is exclusion in Family Constellations?